bobzhouwei/mutiming/README.md

 - I modified the response body a little compare to the Coding challenger, I expanded it with a response head with code and message.
 The main purpose is to be able to show more information via the response.
 - If the watch price list is empty or something wrong, the response returns error code and error messages to figure out the issue, not just returns ZERO.
 - If any of the purchasing watch Id is not listed in the watch sale list, the response will also returns error code and error messages.
 I think at this situation, returns error code and error messages is reasonable for a e-trading system.
 The trade should not be proceeded if an item has no price, instead of just skip or ignore it which could cause major issues.
+- I made a max item quantity check, currently set to 100000000 which should be a reasonable size for the business, to prevent the overflow and response issues.
 #### Further improvements
+- Put the configuration (like the price list, and max item quantity) to an online configuration platform (like Apollo, Nacos, etc.) to make it easy to be maintenance and be updated.
-- Put the price list into database to make it easy to maintenance.
-Then load the list into cache (like Redis).
+- Put the price list onto a database is another way to enable it persistence and able to interact with other module/system.
+A cache (like Redis) need to be applied to handle the query of price list.
 The cache should be updated regularly or right after any changes in to database.
+- As a trial project, I did not care much about the security and rate limit.
+To be an formal e-commerce API, need to introduce the authentication check, gateway, load balance, rate limit, system monitor and alert, etc. To make it robust.
 - Current the implement of discount strategy is weak, which can just handle one kind of discount strategy.
 Further improvement can separate it as a discount module to be able to handle more kinds of discount strategies.